Events 2026

 This 1½ acre garden complements a C17 Longhouse and 11-acre smallholding.
 In the garden trees and shrubs are underplanted with thousands of snowdrops, crocus, cyclamen, and daffodils, together with many rhododendrons, skimmias, clematis, rambling roses and hydrangeas.
 There are several wildflower hay meadows, wildlife ponds, stream and shepherd’s hut to explore beyond the main garden.
 Admission £6, parking limited.

-The garden will only be opening on the following weekends, for either 10.30 am or 2.30 pm arrival times:
+The last opportunity to visit the garden in 2026 will be the following weekend, for either 10.30 am or 2.30 pm arrival:

 June 20th and 21st